 6.01.4.1 Continental-scale compilations

-The first experimental airborne total field magnetometer was flown in the U.S.S.R. in 1936 (Gibson, 1998) and in 1974, the Ministry of Geology of the U.S.S.R. published a mosaic series of 18 sheets at 1:2.5 million scale showing the residual magnetic intensity (Makarova, 1974) over the USSR and surrounding waters.
+The first experimental airborne total field magnetometer was flown in the U.S.S.R. in 1936 (Gibson, 1998b) and in 1974, the Ministry of Geology of the U.S.S.R. published a mosaic series of 18 sheets at 1:2.5 million scale showing the residual magnetic intensity (Makarova, 1974) over the U.S.S.R. and surrounding waters.
 These sheets were digitized in 1982 by the U.S. Naval Oceanographic Office, Stennis Space Center Mississippi in order to produce four regional one-arc-minute grids of magnetic anomaly values covering the entire Former Soviet Union.
 These digital data were provided to the National Geophysical Data Center (NGDC, 1996) for archival and public dissemination.
 The digitized data were made available on a 2.5 km grid.

 The first continental-scale compilation, of North America (Hinze et al. 1988), was completed in preliminary form as part of the Decade of North American Geology, and released by the Committee for the Magnetic Anomaly Map of North America in 1987.
 Consisting of the aeromagnetic surveys of Canada and the United States, and surrounding waters, the compilation effort had been preceded by compilations of the United States (Zietz, 1982) and Canada (Hood et al., 1985).
 The North American compilation was released as a 2 km grid.
 The addition of aeromagnetic surveys over Mexico, and improved Canadian and US maps, led to a 2nd generation product (Bankey et al., 2002; Hernandez et al., 2001).
 The data grids comprising this map have a variety of wavelength content, 1-km grid spacing, and show the total field at 1 km above the terrain.
 They are projected using a spherical transverse Mercator with a central meridian of 100 o W, base latitude of 0o, scale factor of 0.926 and Earth radius of 6,371,204 m.
 Wavelengths greater than 150 km are poorly represented in this compilation.
+A recent update (Ravat et al., 2009) using the NURE data set, in conjunction with the Comprehensive model (Sabaka et al, 2004), has now recovered much of the longer wavelength information.

 Magnetic observations of the North Atlantic and Arctic oceans, and adjacent landmasses, were compiled as part of a Geological Survey of Canada program (Macnab et al., 1995; Verhoef et al. 1996, and Figure 4).
 The final data set, on a 5 km grid, was merged from three sub grids of 1) digital airborne observations, 2) digital ship borne observations, and 3) pre-existing grids or digitized maps.
 Only the ship borne observations showed some agreement with the satellite measurements of the crustal magnetic field, and as a consequence, all three sub grids were filtered to remove wavelengths greater than 400 km prior to merging.
+An update of the North Atlantic and Arctic region compilations, now including both magnetics and gravity, has recently been completed (Gaina et al., 2011).
+The updated compilation preserves smaller wavelength structures from the original surveys by using a 2 km grid, and includes updated data in the NE Atlantic, the high Arctic, and north of Greenland.
+It also utilizes the long wavelength component of the MF-6 satellite-based lithospheric magnetic model (Maus et al., 2007)

 European magnetic observations, from northern, western, and Eastern Europe, were compiled by Wonik et al. (2001) on a 5 km grid at an altitude of 3 km above mean sea level (Figure 4).
 Long wavelengths were retained in this survey, although comparisons with satellite data suggest that wavelengths in excess of 300 km are poorly resolved.
-The map is projected using a Lambert Conformal Conic with a central meridian of 20 o E, and standard parallels at 30o and 60o N.
+Questions have been raised about the reliability of the registration of this map.